-Travellers to Denmark are likely to find LEDs in many locations.
+Travellers to Denmark are likely to find LED light bulbs in many locations.
 The Copenhagen Opera House, for example, has had LED lighting since it opened in January 2005.
 Copenhagen also has various LED lighting systems in its streets.

 The HQ of the lighting company, Martin Professional, is in the second-largest Danish city, Aarhus.
 The glass façade of the building has LED display panels mounted behind it.
 When visitors approach the building, the LED lighting reacts by changing colour and creating patterns.
-Movement inside the building also triggers the LEDs to respond with eye-catching images.
+Movement inside the building also triggers the LED light bulbs to respond with eye-catching images.

 LED Lighting in Sweden

 One reason for choosing LED lighting in Sweden is to combat greenhouse gas emissions.
 Because air travel is notorious for contributing to such emissions, Swedish authorities have insisted on eco-friendly initiatives at the country’s largest airport, Arlanda.
-The airport uses biofuel for heating and LEDs for lighting.
+The airport uses biofuel for heating and LED light bulbs for lighting.

 LED lighting has also helped Sweden win awards.
 The Swedish capital, Stockholm, received the accolade of the first European Green Capital in 2010.
-This was largely thanks to the LEDs in many of the city’s streets, tunnels and car parks.
+This was largely thanks to the LED light bulbs in many of the city’s streets, tunnels and car parks.

-For the Swedes, the choice of LEDs for any lighting project makes sense.
+For the Swedes, the choice of LED light bulbs for any lighting project makes sense.
 Sweden generates 45% of its energy from renewable sources.
 Low-energy LED lighting is a natural complement to this strategy.